Nexusoft/LLL-TAO/README.md

 ## Contributing

 If you would like to contribute as always submit a pull request.
 All code contributions should follow the comments and style guides.
-The latest versions are in the contrib folder.
+See [COMMENTS](contrib/COMMENTS.md) or [STYLEGUIDE](contrib/STYLEGUIDE.md) for more information.